samuelcouch/js-stack/readme.md

 JS Stack Implementation
 ========================

 A simple demonstration of a Stack data structure written in javascript.
+Written as a explain what a stack is and how they function -- the tests show the full gamut of functionality.

 #### Usage/Test
 * `npm install`